Nutrition and lifestyle for menopause symptoms

 Intake: your personalised treatment advice from a doctor

 Not sure which treatment is right for you?
 The intake consists of a medical questionnaire about your symptoms, medical history, and treatment preferences.
 Your answers provide the doctor with a complete picture of your situation and treatment preferences.
-Within 48 hours, you’ll receive personalised product advice.
+You will receive a personalised treatment plan within 48 hours.
+A personalised treatment plan costs £49.95.

 • You receive personalised advice from one of our doctors tailored to your symptoms and health situation